adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 ## Dashboard

+### Month Selector

+- The Dashboard **automatically defaults to the current month** for monthly metrics
+- Use the month selector at the top to view data for a different month
+- The month selector shows current and future months first, followed by past months (prioritizing latest/future-focused view)

 ### Overview Metrics

+The Dashboard shows both **Monthly Metrics** (for the selected month) and **Overall Metrics (All Time)**:

+**Monthly Metrics:**
+- **Monthly Income**: Income for the selected month
+- **Monthly Expenses**: Expenses for the selected month
+- **Monthly Savings**: Savings for the selected month
+- **Monthly Investments**: Investments for the selected month

+**Overall Metrics (All Time):**
 - **Total Income**: Sum of all income transactions
 - **Total Expenses**: Sum of all expense transactions
 - **Total Savings**: Sum of all savings/investment transactions
 - **Upcoming Due Dates**: Credit card due dates within 30 days

+**Important**: The Dashboard prioritizes the latest and current month by default.
+All monthly views throughout the app default to the current month (or latest available month) to keep you focused on the present and future.

 ### Charts